 Step 4) Create an Appreciation Journal

-People seeking a more positive life will often bring their appreciation journals into session at CIC.
+People seeking a more positive life will often bring their appreciation journals into session.
 This gives us great insight into how therapy is working, how the individual’s outlook is changing, and if there are more areas to work on.

 Step 5) Do a Short Mediation